 3. NordVPN – the biggest name is still one of the best

-Few names resonate in the CyberSec community as much as Mozilla, but NordVPN is the daddy.
+Few names have as much clout in the CyberSec community as Mozilla, but NordVPN is the daddy.
 With excellent apps for all your devices, tons of extra privacy and security features plus incredible encryption, it's here to stay.
 And, at $3.71 a month, it's not bad value, either.View Deal

 Who can get Mozilla VPN?

 As of July 15, 2020, individuals from the UK, US, Canada, Singapore, Malaysia and New Zealand can sign up and access Mozilla VPN.
 Anyone in those countries who coughs up the princely sum of $4.99 a month can download Mozilla VPN and install it on five devices.
 Those in the rest of the world will have to wait.